-If you have a mortgage that was taken out with your loved one, you should check if repayments are covered by mortgage protection insurance.
+If you have a mortgage that was taken out with the person who died, you should check if repayments are covered by mortgage protection insurance.

 If it is not covered, then you have to continue repaying the mortgage.
 If you have difficulty in paying, you should talk to your mortgage provider.
 You can also get advice from MABS.